learn-co-curriculum/Create-a-GitHub-Account/README.md

 **Create a Github Account**

 Github is the most popular platform for code version control.
-Once your Github account is  In order to be successful in this course, it's crucial to have a Github account.
+In order to be successful in this course, it's crucial to have a Github account.

 To create a Github account, go to www.github.com/signup and follow the outlined steps to create your account.